tilburgsciencehub/website/content/tutorials/project-setup/principles-workflows/_index.md

 weight: 1
 ---

-# Principles of Project Setup and Workflow Management

 ## Motivation

 When working on a project, most of us spend time thinking about *what* to create (e.g., a cleaned data set, a new algorithm, an analysis, and/or a paper and corresponding slides), but not about how to *manage* its creation.
 This results in two major issues, as outlined next.